ozbe/katib-unity-poc/README.md

 After the Unity Linux Build we have all the assets we need to make a Docker image to run on MiniKF.

 To start, lets build the Docker image.
-You can feel free to change
+You can feel free to change the tag to one that is more appropriate for your use cases.

 ```
 docker build -t hp:0.0.6 .